 Ballpark Area Info

-The area surrounding Florida Auto Exchange Stadium is as quaint as the ballpark itself.
+The area surrounding Dunedin Stadium is as quaint as the ballpark itself.
 Downtown Dunedin is just a half-mile away and features charming restaurants and storefronts on a classic small-town Main Street.
 Businesses that line the avenue that the ballpark is on look like well-kept houses and the streets of nearby residences are lined with trees dripping with Spanish moss.
 All in all, it feels like a modern day Mayberry with a coastal vibe.
 The water is just a block away and the city's Edgewater Park and Municipal Marina can be reached by car in a few minutes.
 The Pinellas Trail, a 14-mile paved path for bikers, runners and walkers, runs right through downtown.

 Travelers' notes The closest Interstate, I-275, is about 20 miles away.